aronbariagabr/healthcare-data-automation/README.md

 All data in this repository is **synthetically generated**.
 No PHI or PII is included, ensuring compliance with privacy standards.

-> **Note on Data Privacy:** All data in this repository is **synthetically generated**.
-No Protected Health Information (PHI) or Personally Identifiable Information (PII) is included, ensuring compliance with privacy standards.

 ## ⚙️ Features

 - **Automated Validation:** Python logic to verify patient datasets against clinical schemas (e.g., age ranges, ICD-10 code formats).